Lake Bluff, Illinois: Arts and culture

-The Lake Bluff History Museum provides a place to learn about Lake Bluff's past.
-Their mission is to keep Lake Bluff history alive by researching and preserving historical information, creating interest in and sharing knowledge of local history, inspiring broad participation in events supporting this mission and embodying the spirit and pride characteristic of Lake Bluff.
-The museum sponsors a variety of programs and fundraisers that support its mission.
 Every alternating year the Lake Bluff History Museum organizes a "Ghost Walk" around Halloween to celebrate their haunted history.
 This includes group tours of the town led by residents dressed as ghouls who tell stories about creepy occurrences in the past.

 Every year there are many cultural events on the Village Green including a Veterans Day flag raising ceremony, Gazebo lighting (Christmas), and a farmers' market every Friday in the summer.
-During the summer of 2017 a local coffee shop began hosting "Pizza Nights" on Friday evenings.

-Every summer Lake Bluff is the host of the Bluffinia concerts on the village green.
-Bands from all over the United States come downtown to rock out.
-Music styles range from 1920s Classical, to 1950s Rock N' Roll, to 1980s Pop music.
-Residents listen to the music on the village green, eat food from local restaurants on Scranton Avenue, and drink in bars like the Mavery Public House and the Inovasi casual.
-The Bluffinia concert is the second most attended and noted concert series in Lake County, Illinois behind the Ravinia Festival.

 Each year Lake Bluff organizes a notable parade on Independence Day sponsored by the Lake Bluff July 4 Committee with assistance from American Legion Post 510.
 The parade features many organizations and entertainers, including a performance by synchronized lawnmower, the local Boy Scout Troop, and various other associations from around the North Shore.